Lee Ying Ha

-Jenice Lee Ying Ha (李映霞 (李映霞, Lí Èng-hâ, Lei5 Jing2 Haa4, Lǐ Yìng Xiá)) is a Malaysian politician from the Parti Rakyat Malaysia (PRM).
+Jenice Lee Ying Ha (李映霞 (李映霞, Lei5 Jing2 Haa4, Lǐ Yìngxiá)) is a Malaysian politician from the Parti Rakyat Malaysia (PRM).
 Lee was also a one term Member of the Selangor State Legislative Assembly for the Teratai constituency from 2008 to 2013 representing Democratic Action Party (DAP) of Pakatan Rakyat (PR) coalition then.

 Background

-Lee is an atheist Malaysian Chinese.
+Lee is an atheist Malaysian Chinese of Cantonese descent from Selangor.
 She graduated from Sydney University, major in Economics, Politics & International Relations.
 She started as a student's leader and she was the founding Vice Presidents of New Era College Students' Union.
 From a student activist she eventually joined NGOs such as Suara Rakyat Malaysia (SUARAM), the Human Rights NGO and eventually she joined political party; DAP.

 Lee started her political involvement since 1999.
 During these period of times she actively participated in regional and international event such as IUSY conference and later she became a founding member of YPSEA.
 She was invited & sponsored by US Embassy for The International Leadership program; study visit on United Nations and also political study tour at Berlin that invited cum sponsored by FES; became a member of International Observer for Cambodia Election that sponsored by ANFREL at the age of 20.

 Lee had received the "Outstanding Alumni Award" from INTI College.